Hyedryn/elikopy/docs/introduction.rst

 ========

 1. Preprocessing of your dMRI data.
-2. Generation of a synthesized b0 for diffusion distortion correction using the based on the `Synb0-DISCO repository <https://github.com/MASILab/Synb0-DISCO>`_.
-This synthesized b0 is usefull for topup if the acquistion was only performed with one phase encoding direction.
+2. Generation of a synthesized b0 for susceptibility distortion correction using the `Synb0-DISCO repository <https://github.com/MASILab/Synb0-DISCO>`_.
+This synthesized b0 is useful for topup if the acquistion was only performed with one phase encoding direction.
-3. The library can compute the DTI, Noddi, DIAMOND and the novel Microstucturefingerprinting metric.
+3. The library can compute the DTI, Noddi, DIAMOND and the novel Microstucture fingerprinting models.
 4. Complete quality reports to review each step of the processing.
 5. Tissue segmentation from T1 images.
 6. Ability to run subject and group wise statistics on the dataset.